mjgaylord/branch-event-uploader/README.md

-  "amplitudeExcludedTopics": // Events to exclude from the upload see below, "mixpanelToken": // Your Mixpanel token, "mixpanelExcludedTopics": // Event to exclude from the upload see below, }
+  "amplitudeExcludedTopics": // Events to exclude from the upload see below, "mixpanelToken": // Your Mixpanel token, "mixpanelExcludedTopics": // Event to exclude from the upload see below, "includeOrganic": //"true" or "false" (as String values).
+Organic events will be ignored from uploading }
 ```